gregkroon/HarnessKustomizePlugin/README.md

 # Files in this repo

 - deployment.yaml and service.yaml (example files for kustomization - nginx deploy)
-- kustomization.yaml
+- kustomization.yaml (standard kustomize file)
-- HarnessKustomizePlugin.yaml
+- HarnessKustomizePlugin.yaml (Plugin configuration)
-- HarnessKustomizePluginScript (for addition to your workflow)
+- HarnessKustomizePluginScript (PLugin script for addition to your workflow)

 # Harness configuration (Delegate)